cjmerzbacher/understanding-systems-code/annotating-graphs/annotatinggraphs.md

 new_graph = cluster_edge_betweenness(100, new_graph)
 ```

 This section offers only a brief introduction to network properties and annotating graphs.
-For further reading on network medicine, we recommend [this review](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3140052/) by Barabási et al.
+For further reading on network medicine, we recommend [this review](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3140052/) by Barabási et al. Another family of algorithms we can use to find functional similarity and relate genes and proteins are clustering algorithms, which will be covered [next](../clustering-graphs/clusteringgraphs.md).

 ## Bibliography
 https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4889822/